Student Life

 • Library patrons can use the Koho Library catalogue located at: https://redcrow-fnic.bywatersolutions.com/cgi-bin/koha/opac-search.pl

-• This portal is shared with the other tribal colleges in Alberta and is maintained by the University of Alberta The participating libraries are:
+• This portal is shared with the other tribal colleges in Alberta and is maintained by the University of Alberta.
+The participating libraries are:

 - Bearpaw Resource Centre-Edmonton, AB